 The practice manager told us that the local population was diverse with a mix of patients from various cultures and background.
-Staff at the practice spoke a range of different languages including: Spanish, French, Hindu, Lithuanian, Nepalese, Romanian, Vietnamese and Persian.
-Staff also had access to language line.
+Staff at the practice spoke a range of different languages including; Swedish, Polish, Hindi, Gujrati and Persian.

 Access to the service